 In this first stage of the tire manufacturing process, raw materials such as sulfur, rubber, and carbon black are mixed to form the rubber compound that will eventually make up the tire.
 If tracking is required at this stage, manufacturers would leverage melt-in labels.

-We are an advocate for implementing automation into labeling processes and there are a few reasons for this.
-First, automatic label applicators allow for precision placement.
+We are an advocate for implementing barcode label automation into existing processes and there are a few reasons for this.
+First, automatic label applicators allow for precision label placement.
 This is a super huge step in streamlining the tire manufacturing process, because automated scanning later will be able to take place in a standard location on the tire bead.
-Label automation also reduces labor and waste in the facility, as mistakes and errors will not occur, and there will be less movement surrounding the process.
-Finally, with the standardization and streamlining that automation allows for, throughput is drastically increased.
+Label automation also reduces labor and waste in your facility, as mistakes and errors are much less likely to occur, and there will be less movement surrounding the process.
+Finally, with the standardization and streamlining that label automation allows for, throughput is drastically increased.

 Now for the actual building of the tire—at the building stage, sheets are formed around a drum and over the beads to create the round shape that is a green tire.
-If the tire bead labeling was not done during the calendering stage, this is the next point at which it will be done.
+If the tire barcode labeling was not done during the calendering stage, it is critical that it be done here.

 During curing, the green tires are placed over a balloon-like mold.
 After this, the balloon “inflates” with steam, and the tire is shaped through pressure and heat.
-It is important at this juncture that the tire bead label has been accurately placed to ensure accessibility after molding, hence all remaining steps of the tire manufacturing process will be trackable.
+It is important at this juncture that the tire barcode label has been accurately placed to ensure accessibility after molding, hence all remaining steps of the tire manufacturing process will be traceable.

 Finally, tire manufacturing has been completed and it is on its way to a distributor, warehouse, or retailer.
 This is typically where the other important tire label comes into play: the tire tread label.